Small businesses often suffer from low budgets and limited resources when it comes to marketing. This restricts their brand exposure.

 If you’re an expert and an authority in your niche, offer free consultations.
 It’s an effective way of generating new leads and igniting word-of-mouth advertising.
 Bonus--if you have excellent sales skills, you can close a large number of deals effortlessly.

 Don’t worry about giving free information to potential clients.
-Freeloaders will anyway grab it and run away.
-Those aren’t your ideal clients.
+Freeloaders will grab it and run away, and those aren’t your ideal clients.

-Your prospects will pay for your premium services because of the value you offered in a 30-minute call.
+Your prospects will pay for your premium services because of the value you offer in a 30-minute call.
 These are the ones that will be loyal and spread the word.

 Display free consultation offers using offline media (pamphlets, newspapers, signs) or online (banners on your website, social media, etc.) This strategy isn’t for everyone—it will suit professionals who provide expert service.